-The intent of this strategy is to maximise the benefits of the flood storage capabilities of the dam while protecting the structural safety of both dams.
+The intent of this strategy is maximise the benifits of the flood storage capabilities of the dam while protection the structural safety of both dams.

-In addition to the operating protocols used in Strategy S2, to prevent fuse plug initiation, consideration can be given to temporary departure from the operating protocols contained in this strategy under the following conditions:
+In addition to the operating protocols used in Strategy S2, to prevent fuse plug initiation, consideration can be given to temporary departure from the operating protocols contained in this strategyTable 9.2 under the following conditions:

-- The safety of Somerset Dam is the primary consideration and cannot be compromised. - The peak level in Somerset dam cannot exceed EL 109.7.
+- The safety of Somerset Dam is the primary consideration and cannot be compromised. - The peak level in Somerset dam cannot exceed EL 107.5.